The benefits of entering The Princess Royal Training Awards

 Why applying for the right award can have disproportionate impact on your organisation

-Many organisations are now looking for external recognition for this training as a way to develop a USP in a competitive marketplace and achieving an award is a great way to do this.
+What’s more, gaining external recognition for this dedication to training can help organisations develop a USP in a competitive marketplace.
+Achieving an award like the prestigious Princess Royal Training Award, is a great way to do this.

 Royal recognition

 The Princess Royal Training Awards feels to have a few points of difference from other award programmes.
-The awards take their name from the President of the City & Guilds of London Institute and HRH The Princess Royal is actively involved in the process.
-As well as reviewing the recommendations from assessors as to who should be put forward for an award, in previous years recipients have received their award from HRH Princess Anne at a prestigious awards ceremony.
+The Awards take their name from the President of the City & Guilds of London Institute and HRH The Princess Royal is actively involved in the process.
+As well as reviewing the recommendations from Assessors as to who should be put forward for an Award, in previous years recipients have received their award from HRH at a prestigious awards ceremony.

 There is something a little bit magical about The Princess Royal and that stardom element.
 So that definitely gives it an extra edge which we wouldn’t have had with another award” – 2022 recipient.